 CEZAYIL IN ADILCEVAZ

-Cezayil, pronounced “jez ZILE” is the chef in charge of Hotel Cevizlibag’s kitchen.
+Cezayil, pronounced “jez ZILE” (rhymes with file) is the chef in charge of Hotel Cevizlibag’s kitchen.
 He and his staff took excellent care of me.

 OLD MOSQUE INTERRUPTED